 8 classes for $75.
 If cost is a barrier: contact the facilitator about financial accessibility.

 For participants who are not able to attend every week: Drop-in is $10 per class / subsidized spots are available.

-Registration for the Fall will open in the summer.
+Registration for the Spring will open in the Winter.
 (To register, contact the Burnside Gorge Community Centre at 250-388-5251 or stop by the Centre in person at 471 Cecelia Road.)

 Health and safety: